BMW HP4 (2012 - 2014) Review

 EngineNext up: Reliability

-The 193bhp S1000RR is already the most powerful superbike you can buy - the HP4 has the same peak power, but more midrange torque and full power (instead of 163bhp) in its ‘Rain’ riding mode.
-The throttle response is even smoother than the revised 2012 S1000RR’s and in its ‘Slick’ riding mode, you can now adjust the traction control via a button on the left bar (in 15 increments).
+The 193bhp S1000RR was already the most powerful superbike you could buy at the time - the HP4 had the same peak power, but more midrange torque and full power (instead of 163bhp) in its ‘Rain’ riding mode.
+The throttle response was even smoother than the revised 2012 S1000RR’s and in its ‘Slick’ riding mode, you could adjust the traction control via a button on the left bar (in 15 increments).